mndpsngh21/Zookeeper-Based-Leader-Election/README.md

 Start Zookeeper  with below command
 ``
-docker run --name some-zookeeper --restart always -d zookeeper ``
+docker run --name some-zookeeper --restart always -d zookeeper -p 2181:2181 ``

-Enter into terminal of zookeeper
-``
-docker run -it --rm --link some-zookeeper:zookeeper zookeeper zkCli.sh -server zookeeper ``

 make a code build and run as multiple instances, shutdown one node and check behaviour# distributed-system-implementation